YamagutiSenior/clone_simple_notes/docs/content/getting_started/setting_up_and_configuring_the_security_scanners_and_policies/_index.md

 7. [Infrastructure as Code Scanning](https://docs.gitlab.com/ee/user/application_security/iac_scanning/): Scans your IaC configuration files for known vulnerabilities.
 IaC scanning supports configuration files for Terraform, Ansible, AWS CloudFormation, and Kubernetes.
 8. [Coverage-Guided Fuzzing](https://docs.gitlab.com/ee/user/application_security/coverage_fuzzing/): Sends random inputs to an instrumented version of your application in an effort to cause unexpected behavior.
 9. [Web-API Fuzzing](https://docs.gitlab.com/ee/user/application_security/api_fuzzing/): Sets operation parameters to unexpected values in an effort to cause unexpected behavior and errors in the API backend
+10. [DAST API-Scanning](https://docs.gitlab.com/ee/user/application_security/dast_api/): analyzes the APIs of your running application for known vulnerabilities using REST, SOAP, GraphQL, Form bodies, JSON, or XML definitions.

 ## Step 1: Adding Security Scans to the pipeline

-Security Scanners have already been added to this project via templates.
-I'll go ahead and explain how they work!
+Security Scanners have already been added to this project via [templates](https://docs.gitlab.com/ee/ci/examples/index.html#cicd-templates).
+You can see how they are defined and configured and by viewing the [.gitlab-ci.yml].
+I'll go ahead and explain how they work.

 ### Static Scanners

+Static scanners examine the static source code in your project, and perform pattern matching on syntax, versions, etc in order find known vulnerabilities.
+They obtain the vulnerabilites from a CVE database and parse data in order to provide you with the following:

 ### Dynamic Scanners

+## Step 2: Explaination of each of the CI/CD jobs

+There's a bunch of CI/CD jobs that do a bunch of different things, I'll briefly explain them here.

+- **build**
+- **pages**
+- **unit**
+- **gemnasium-python-dependency_scanning**
+- **container_scanning**
+- **coverage-guided-fuzzing**
+- **deploy-staging**
+- **dast**
+- **dast_api**
+- **apifuzzer_fuzz**
+- **reset-notes-table**

-## Step 2: Setting up Merge-Request Approvals (Vulnerabilities)
+## Step 3: Setting up Merge-Request Approvals (Vulnerabilities)

 Code review is an essential practice of every successful project.
 Approving a merge request is an important part of the review process, as it clearly communicates the ability to merge the change.